google/honggfuzz/examples/openssl/README.md

 **32-bit builds**

-Because some bugs can only affect 32-builds (e.g.: the [CVE-2017-3731](https://www.openssl.org/news/cl102.txt)), you might want to test your target in 32-bit mode
+Because some bugs may affect 32-builds only (e.g.: the [CVE-2017-3731](https://www.openssl.org/news/cl102.txt)), you might want to test your target in 32-bit mode

 1. Configure and compile OpenSSL